the-turing-way/the-turing-way/open_science.md

 The worldwide OER movement is rooted in the human right to access high-quality education.
 This shift in educational practice is not just about cost savings and easy access to openly licensed content; it’s about participation and co-creation.
 Open Educational Resources (OER) offer opportunities for systemic change in teaching and learning content through engaging educators in new participatory processes and effective technologies for engaging with learning.

+---

+[ucl](https://libguides.ioe.ac.uk/oer)  **Creative CommonsAttribution-NonCommercial-ShareAlike 2.0 UK: England & Wales (CC BY-NC-SA 2.0 UK)**

+Open Educational Resources (OER) are freely available online materials that anyone can use for learning and/or teaching.
+Examples are courses- including MOOCs (Massive Online Open Course), lectures, teaching materials, assignments and various other resources.
+OERs are available in many different formats compatible with online usage most obviously text, images, audio and video.

+Anyone with internet access can access and use OERs; access is not dependent on location or membership of a particular institution.
+OERs are particularly useful for researchers, teachers and learners.

+---

+[Blog](https://opencontent.org/blog/archives/3221) **Creative Commons Attribution license version 4.0**

+The 5Rs of Openness:

+– Retain: the right to make, own, and control copies of the content – Reuse: the right to use the content in a wide range of ways (e.g., in a class, in a study group, on a website, in a video) – Revise: the right to adapt, adjust, modify, or alter the content itself (e.g., translate the content into another language) – Remix: the right to combine the original or revised content with other open content to create something new (e.g., incorporate the content into a mashup)
+– Redistribute: the right to share copies of the original content, your revisions, or your remixes with others (e.g., give a copy of the content to a friend)

 Researchers generate a great deal of educational resources in the course of teaching students and each other (at workshops, for example).